 Charging Parties.
-Section 102.38 of the Board's Rules provides that
+Section 102.38 of the Board's Rules provides that question each witness, although the failure of the judge to do so does not constitute a denial of due process absent a showing of prejudice).

 Any party has the right to appear at the hearing in person, by counsel, or by other representative, to call, examine, and cross-examine witnesses, and to introduce into the record documentary or other evidence, except that the Administrative Law Judge may limit participation of any party as appropriate.